cpldcpu/BitNetMCU/docs/documentation.md

     u = (w - e).sign() * scale
 ```

 For 2 and more bit quantization I chose to use symmetric encoding without zero, e.g. **[11,10,00,01] -> [+1.5 +0.5 -0.5 -1.5]**.
-Assymetric encoding including zero did not show any benefits.
+Asymmetric encoding including zero did not show any benefits.
 The scale factor of 1.5 was chosen empirically.
 Experiments with per-channel scaling did not show any improvement over per-layer scaling in QAT, surely something to revisit later.
 The quantization function is shown below.

 ```python
     mag = w.abs().mean().clamp_(min=1e-5)